We want to welcome our new and returning students to LMH and wish them all the best for the term ahead.

 Teaching, Classes and Tutorials

 Information on our LMH Library services is detailed elsewhere.
 We have our own Study Skills Centre.
-The same practical protocols will apply but you are warmly encouraged to make use of all the terrific resources – physical and online – available to you, especially given the disrupted schooling and switch to online teaching and examining of the past 5-6 months.
+The same practical protocols will apply but you are warmly encouraged to make use of all the terrific resources – all online – available to you, especially given the disrupted schooling and switch to online teaching and examining of the past year.
 We appreciate what you have all been experiencing.

 Oxford Study Skills Centre: https://oxfordstudyskillscentre.co.uk/

-Please do come equipped for the blended learning experience of the term(s) ahead.
-Much of the teaching may be online, so it is important that you have the equipment you need for this.
-Please see the University guidance about what you should bring:
+If you are returning to College please do come equipped for the blended learning experience of the term(s) ahead.
+It is important that you have the equipment you need for this.
+Please see the reminder of University guidance:

-We look forward to seeing you soon but do get in touch with the Academic Office with any questions.
-The Academic Office oversees all aspects of the essential academic administration needed to ensure things go smoothly for all our students (and academic staff members): academic registration, Bodleian cards, examination matters, Disability Advisory Support liaison.
-The Academic Office team occupies 3 offices in Deneke in and around the Dining Hall area.
+Do get in touch with the Academic Office with any questions.
+The Academic Office oversees all aspects of the essential academic administration needed to ensure things go smoothly for all our students (and academic staff members): academic registration, Bodleian cards, examination matters, including Mitigating Circumstances, Disability Advisory Support liaison.
+Please do ensure you are keeping up with the emails from the University and your Faculty/Department regarding subject, assessment and examination matters.

 We also have the Foundation Year running as part of the academic life of the college.
-The Foundation Year team is found in 1 Fyfield Road, and are here to oversee all academic and administrative aspects of the Foundation Year course.
+The Foundation Year team is here to oversee all academic and administrative aspects of the Foundation Year course.

 Key contacts are: